Giosuè Carducci: Early works

 In 1855, Carducci published his first work, L'arpa del popolo, an anthology of Italian poetry for use in schools, and a year later he received his doctorate and a certification for teaching.
 He took a position as a rhetoric teacher in a secondary school at the gymnasium in San Miniato, Pisa.

 In this period Carducci began working on his first major collection of poems.
 The collection was published in six books in 1871 under the title of Juvenilia.
 Carducci's early verses exhibit the strong influence of classical models, of the stilnovisti, of Dante and Petrarch and, among the moderns, Alfieri, Monti, Foscolo and Leopardi.
 But the Carduccian spirit is already visible; his love for the beauty of style, the purity of sentiments and the celebration of liberty, as well as the ability to appreciate all that is genuine, therefore also the language of the common people.

 With several friends, among them Giuseppe Chiarini and Torquato Gargani, Carducci founded a literary society, Amici Pedanti, a group that was essentially anti-Romantic and anti-Catholic.
 They believed that ltaly's only hope for the future was in the revival of the classical, pagan spirit of the ancient world, which was emphasized as still existing in the Italian land and blood.
-Such opinions naturally provoked violent objections, both from Romantcs and from those who favored the status quo, Carducci freely and ferociously responded in prose to the attacks many times.
+Such opinions naturally provoked violent objections, both from Romantics and from those who favored the status quo, Carducci freely and ferociously responded in prose to the attacks many times.
 His first collection of poetry, Rime, appeared in July, 1857.

 Although Carducci won a competition for the Chair of Greek in a secondary school in Arezzo, his political opinions and his father's political record as a revolutionary caused the granducal government to deny him the appointment.
 Carducci was forced to return to Florence, where he eked out a living by giving private lessons.
 In November, his depression became worse when his brother Dante killed himself for unknown reasons.
 After the death of his father (1858), Carducci was compelled to take care of his family, whose affairs were in disarray.
 He moved with his mother and brother into a very poor house in Florence, continuing his private lessons.
 He also began to collaborate with the publisher Gaspero Barbera; together they founded a short-lived literary magazine, Il Poliziano.
 Despite his financial situation, Carducci married Elvira Menicucci in March, 1859.